isovector/certainty-by-construction/src/book/1-agda.lagda.md

 You'll notice where once there was one hole there are now two.
-We asked Agda to "pattern match" on `x`, which means it looked at `x`, determined it had type `Bool`, and subsequently split our goal into two---one for if the argument is `false`, and one for if it's `true`.
-From here, we know how to complete the function without any help from Agda; we'd like `false` to map to `true`, and vice versa:
+We asked Agda to "pattern match" on `x`, which means it looked at `x`, determined it had type `type:Bool`, and subsequently split our goal into two---one for if the argument is `ctor:false`, and one for if it's `ctor:true`.
+From here, we know how to complete the function without any help from Agda; we'd like `ctor:false` to map to `ctor:true`, and vice versa:

 ```agda